kerimasf/sg/Workstream Policy.md

 ### Notice for Living Standards

 [Living Standards][Living Standard] must include the following notice, including the link:
 > Copyright © YEAR WHATWG (Apple, Google, Mozilla, Microsoft).
 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+Alternatively, this work is licensed under a [BSD 3-Clause License] for incorporation into software.

 In the text above, YEAR must be replaced by the current year at the time the [Living Standard] is published.